akhilnarang/stuff/Transformers.md

 - Both the windings are uniformly distributed over the two limbs of the core.
 - These windings surround a considerable portion of the core.
 - Since the windings are distrubuted on 2 limbs, natural cooling is more effective.
-- The coil can be withdrawn just by dismantlinbg laminations of the top yoke (L-Shaped).
+- The coil can be withdrawn just by dismantling laminations of the top yoke (L-Shaped).

 ### Shell type
 - The core of this type of transformer provides a double magnetic circuit.